User guide

 Knockout round bonuses (tournaments only)

-Each knockout win (not a bye) earns an extra ladder bonus on top of the match formula: 10 + round × 5 points (e.g. round 1 = 15, round 3 = 25).
+Each knockout win (not a bye) earns a flat extra ladder bonus on top of the match formula: 2 points (same in every knockout round).
 Doubles partners each get the full amount.

 Champion bonus (tournaments only)

-Winning the final earns a large extra bonus based on the draw size (first knockout round match count), plus a champion title on your profile:
+Winning the final earns a large extra bonus based on registered entrant count (players in singles, teams in doubles), plus a champion title on your profile:

 Penalties